Quickstart

 To run inference on a FASTA file, run this command:

-terrier --file INPUT.fa --output-fasta OUTPUT.fa
+terrier --input INPUT.fa --output-fasta OUTPUT.fa

 That will add the classification to after the sequence ID in the OUTPUT.fa FASTA file.